peteroupc/html3dutil/doc/tutorial-overview.md

         <canvas width="640" height="480" id="canvas"></canvas>

-4. To use the HTML 3D library in JavaScript, either add the JavaScript code to the bottom of the page or use an event listener, as in this example:
+4. To use the Geometry Utilities Library in JavaScript, either add the JavaScript code to the bottom of the page or use an event listener, as in this example:

         <script>
         window.addEventListener("load",function(){